rust-lang/rfcs/text/0000-target-tier-policy.md

   should use any such issue as an opportunity to educate the Rust community about portability to their target, and enhance their documentation of the target.
+- Tier 2 targets must not leave any significant portions of `core` or the standard library `unimplemented!()`, unless they cannot possibly be supported on the target.
 - The target must build reliably in CI.
 - Building the target must not take substantially longer than other targets.
 - Tier 2 targets must support building on the existing targets used for CI